nextcord/nextcord/docs/interactions.rst

         async def slash_command_cog(self, interaction: Interaction):
             await interaction.response.send_message("Hello I am a slash command in a cog!")

 The example shown above responds to a user when they do a slash command.
-Its function is the same as a slash command on the client, adjusted to work in a class, only its decorator is different.
+Its function is the same as a slash command on the bot, adjusted to work in a class, only its decorator is different.

 How To Make Context Menu Commands
 ---------------------------------